 - All the ingredients are mixed in formulated amount to get the Agnmukha Chunra.

 Haritaki / Chebulic myrobalan / Terminalia chebula, consists of the pericarp of mature fruits of Terminalia chebula Retz.
 (Fam.
 Combretaceae), a moderate sized or large tree found throughout India, chiefly in deciduous forests and areas of light rainfall.

 Its synonym in Sanskrit are Abhaya, Kayastha, Shiva, Pathya and Vijaya.
 The main constituent of Haritaki is Tannins, anthraquinones and polyphenolic compounds.
-It is a tonic drug and is good for digestive system.
-The main therapeutic use of Haritaki is digestive and respiratory ailments.
+It is a tonic drug and is good for the digestive system.
+The main therapeutic use of Haritaki is a digestive and respiratory ailments.
 It has all taste except salty (rasa), light (Laghu), rough or dry (ruksa) in properties (Guna), hot (Ushna) is potency (Virya) and sweet (Madhur) Vipaka.
-It balances Vata, Pitta and Kapha.
+It balances Vata, Pitta, and Kapha.

 - Rasa (taste): All but salty, mainly

 Haritaki works on all body tissues.
 It is a tonic with anti-inflammatory, laxative, astringent, diuretic, carminative, and anthelmintic properties.
 Haritaki treats intestinal parasites, constipation, diarrhea, gas, cough and diseases of eyes.

 Haritaki must not be used in pregnancy due to its laxative and descending nature.